newscred/webhook-broker/docs/tech-specs/basic-spec.md

 ### Fail-safe worker

 Whether the fail-safe worker is working, that will be a configuration; similarly the _Admin Token_ will also be a configuration.
 Fail-safe worker will simply re-trigger a state using Load-Balanced endpoint of the broker (that is call itself) so that rest of the process works as usual.
+The spinning up of fail-safe worker will be configurable so that fail-safe is executed from a single execution-unit.

 ### Libraries